The Galapagos has a unique, but fragile ecosystem

 - No overnight stays would be permitted (originally there was one permit-based exception on the volcano Alcedo, and there are a couple of exceptions that have been granted recently).

-Again, I can't stress how unusual all these moves were for a poor country like Ecuador.
-It would have been far easier to succumb to a full-on development of tourist facilities (hotels, resorts, etc.), which would have pulled in more money to everyone's pockets in the short term.
+Again, I can't stress how unusual all these moves were for a relatively poor country like Ecuador.
+It would have been far easier to succumb to a full-on development of tourist facilities (hotels, resorts, etc.), which would have pulled more money to everyone's pockets in the short term.
 Many of America's so-called conservation programs look pallid compared to what Ecuador has done.

 But this brings us to the second assault on the islands: tourism.
 The programs of the national park worked.
 Species were bred and reintroduced to a few islands.
 Feral animals were eradicated on others.
 For a long time no new development occurred other than in the three small cities that were scattered though the islands.
 And tourists came to see what all the fuss was about.
 For quite some time, the few folk that lived in the Galapagos didn't mind, as tourism brought with it money, and the Darwin Station did yet another astonishing thing when they built training programs that turned local residents into naturalist guides.